 Double Loop Spiral Tug Toy with Straight Pass-Through Midpoint

 This is my easy (probably easiest) method for a double loop.
 Or for tug toy joints in general.
 When done with care, the finished tug is tidy, tightly joined, and secure.
 It’s a very easy way to join the bodies of two tugs a perpendicular path.
 With a little extra effort, you can join them in any direction or angle.
 You can join more than two tugs too, if you’d like!
 We’ve shown this method before with some of our other DIY dog toys, including our X in the Valentine’s Day hugs and kisses tug toys and closing very simple loop tug toys.
+For safety and stability at the joint, take care with the strand placement to make sure it can’t pull all the way through during play, especially when making loops.

 Weaving the Double (Infinity) Loop Tug Toy